 For the Topping:

-- In a medium saucepan, combine 1 pound of strawberries, water, and sugar.
+- In a medium saucepan, combine 1 pound of strawberries, water, sugar, and lemon juice if using.
 Sprinkle with cornstarch and stir to combine.

 - Place the saucepan over medium heat and bring the mixture to a boil, stirring frequently.
 Boil for 5 minutes.
 Using a potato masher, mash the strawberries until they are very broken down.
 Continue cooking until the sauce is thickened, about 10 minutes.
 Remove from the heat and stir in the remaining 1 pound of strawberries and vanilla.
 Transfer to a bowl and let cool until lukewarm.